mskf1383/pashmak/README.md

 assert $age > 10;
 ```

-the above code do nothing, because all of values passed to assert are True.
+The above code do nothing, because all of values passed to assert are True.

-but if that value is false, program raises `AssertError`. this is helpful for testing.
+But if that value is false, program raises `AssertError`.
+This is helpful for testing.

 ##### finish

-this module includes some functions to make the pashmak syntax better.
+This module includes some functions to make the pashmak syntax better.

-also look at this example about print:
+Also look at this example about print:

 ```bash
 print 'enter your name: ';